matganine/testPT4/README.md

-# Tree Shape Displayer
+# Tree Shape Example

 ## Presentation
 With this project we are showing how to use our extension of the Ravis library.

 ## Overview
-This is an example code showing how to use our extension of the RaVis (Relational Analysis Components) library in order to layout pearls and pearltrees.
+This is an example code showing how to use our extension of the RaVis (Relational Analysis Components) library in order to layout nodes and trees.

 ## Requirements
 This example requires the Ravis library that can be found [here](https://code.google.com/p/birdeye/wiki/RaVis).